Open Access for REF

 In certain circumstances a paper can be submitted to the REF even though it does not comply with the REF Open Access Policy.
 Permitted exceptions are outlined on the Exceptions for the REF page alongside the action that authors need to take.
 It is always better to seek advice as early as possible in the process.

-Exceptions are recorded in SRO by the Library Research Support team but in many cases will need to be agreed with Directors of Research or the RQI team.
-Unless explicitly stated otherwise, even if an exception applies the accepted manuscript should be added to SRO within 3 months of acceptance.
-It is always better to take action or seek advice sooner rather than later to minimise the risk of an output becoming ineligible for REF submission.
+Exceptions are recorded in SRO by the team but in many cases will need to be agreed with UoA leads, DRaKEs or Research Managers.
+Unless explicitly stated otherwise, even if an exception applies, the accepted manuscript should be added to SRO within 3 months of publication.
+It is always better to act on acceptance and notification of publication to minimise the risk of an output becoming ineligible for REF submission.

 Deposit exceptions

-- 4. It would be unlawful to deposit, or request the deposit of, the output
+- It would be unlawful to deposit the output.

 Access exceptions

-- 8. The output requires an embargo period that exceeds the stated maxima, and was the most appropriate publication for the output
+- The publication requires an embargo period that exceeds the stated maxima.

 Technical exceptions